nmcspadden/outset/README.md

 outset
 ======

-This script automatically processes packages and scripts at first boot and/or each (subsequent) user login.
+This script automatically processes packages, profiles, and scripts at first boot and/or each (subsequent) user login.

 Requirements
 ------------